Tinkerjoe-Git/Deck-Builder/notes.md

-Missing user submittable attribute on the join table " Quantity"
+Missing user submittable attribute on the join table "Quantity"

 Missing Nested routes, new* / create and index* or show.